divikjuneja17/30-Days-Of-JavaScript/readMe.md

 For a variable that changes at a different time, we use _let_.
 If the data does not change at all, we use _const_.
 For example, PI, country name, gravity do not change, and we can use _const_.
 We will not use var in this challenge and I don't recommend you to use it.
 It is error prone way of declaring variable it has lots of leak.

-[I will update detailed explanation of var,let and char from my Google notes app and codemarch twitter post] - FOR MY REFERNCE
+[I will update detailed explanation of var,let and char from my Google notes app, codemarch twitter post and codeinjs insta post] - FOR MY REFERNCE

 A valid JavaScript variable name must follow the following rules: